firozkhan18/technologies-notes/java/java-programming-question-answer-5-java-8.md

         /**
          * Find the missing number from an array
          *
-         * Write a Java 8 program to find find the missing number from an array.
+         * Write a Java 7 program to find find the missing number from an array.
          */
-        findMissingNumberFromArrayUsingIntStream();

         //### Method 1: Sum Formula

         //This method calculates the expected sum of numbers from `1` to `n` and subtracts the sum of the array elements to find the missing number.